kimyearho/Metube-electron/README.md

 ![Img](https://cdn-images-1.medium.com/max/500/1*4JNvT8VJrbLKzwmfvkFFAQ.png)

 ### Project Information
-This project is a personal project developed with the excellent Electron and Vue.JS.
+!!!!This project is a personal project developed with the excellent Electron and Vue.JS.

 ### What's new ?
 We are creating a simple  YouTube video player.
 The main purpose is a music player, but YouTube is video-based, so you can use it as a video player or you can watch all videos without advertising.
 Please see below for details.